melles1991/usecuewebsite/_posts/en/2021-11-03-google-makes-me-sick.md

 However, Google decided to remove my message immediately.
 This message cannot be removed.
 I reposted it on my personal blog and will repost it here as often as I have to.
 I wonder if this is what the next step of Googles monopoly looks like: censorship.
 I think it is awful!
 I think the discussion about morality and ethics is essential and should not be censored.
 Controlling the public opinion with censorshop is even worse than massively invading people's privacy.

 Google, you have outdone yourself.
-You are making me sick to my stomach!"
+You have made me sick to my stomach!"